erebe/hmailfilter/README.md

 ## How to run ?
 ##### To install (only once):
 1. cabal sandbox init
-2. Edit your rules
+2. Edit your rules in src/Main.hs
-3. cabal install
+3. cabal install -j
 4. sudo cp .cabal-sandbox/bin/hmailfilter /usr/local/bin

 ##### Now to run:
 1. Edit your procmailrc and use procmail to run the mail filter

+##### Todo:
+1. Replace header list with a hashMap
+2. Add tests with real data and not random
+3. Mesure performance with criterion